Bayesian Optimization of Hyperparameters from Noisy Marginal Likelihood Estimates: Hyperparameter estimation from an estimated marginal likelihood

-Neither the posterior of the hyperparameters nor the marginal likelihood are tractable for most models. \citet{chib1995marginal} proposes an accurate way of computing a \emph{simulation consistent} estimate of the marginal likelihood when the posterior can be obtained via Gibbs sampling, which is the case for many econometric models. \citet{chib2001marginal} extend Chib's estimator to when the posterior is simulated from with MH.
-Chib's (1995) estimator is based on the following identity obtained by inverting Bayes's theorem:
+\citet{chib1995marginal} proposes an accurate way of computing a\emph{ simulation-consistent} estimate of the marginal likelihood when the posterior can be obtained via Gibbs sampling, which is the case for many econometric models.
+We refer to \citet{chib1995marginal} for details about the marginal likelihood estimator and its approximate standard error.

-Consider, for example, the steady-state BVAR model, which can be sampled using a three-block Gibbs sampler, see \citet{villani2009}.
-The joint posterior of the three-block model can be factorized, and evaluated in a point $\boldsymbol{\beta}^{*}$ as: